-Inground trampolines are considered to be the safer type of trampolines compared to other, standard trampoline models.
+Inground trampolines are considered to be the safer type of trampolines compared to other, above- trampoline models.
 The fact that the trampoline is installed in the ground is precisely what makes this type of trampoline safer, as during a fall, there is less distance between the jumper and the ground.
 Legs on standard trampolines can be quite high, some over 3 feet, even.
 That makes for a much more dangerous fall, if it does happen.

-Having trampoline installed in the ground could be a very smart decision.
+Therefore, installing a trampoline in the ground could prove to be a very smart decision.
 A number of accidents have been reported that derive from falling off the trampoline or falling through the springs.
-However, those accidents shouldn’t prevent anyone from getting to enjoy the benefits of a trampoline enclosure, which prevent you from falling off the trampoline.
+The occurrence of these accidents can be greatly reduced with the use of a trampoline enclosure, which prevent you from falling off the trampoline.
 That’s why enclosures are essential for in-ground trampolines as well!

 Having this type of trampoline installed brings you peace of mind, knowing how safe this type of trampoline is.
-No more falling off the trampoline, no more children getting hurt, and no more accidents.
-How about the installation?
-Have you pondered about how exactly are you going to go about installing this into the ground – besides the obvious “duh, I’ll dig a hole”?
+But what about the installation?
+Have you thought about how exactly are you going to go about installing this into the ground – besides the obvious “duh, I’ll dig a hole”?
 It’s a tad more complicated, unfortunately.

 There are a lot of things to bear in mind.
-This type of trampoline is considered as the safest type.
-However, you will also have to consider all the angles and have answers prepared for questions like, “Do I have enough space where I can install the trampoline into?”, “Do I hire someone to do it for me?”, “How much is that going to cost me?” etc.
+This type of trampoline is considered the safest.
+However, you will also have to consider all the aspects and have answers prepared for questions like, “Do I have enough space where I can install the trampoline?”, “Do I hire someone to do it for me?”, “How much is that going to cost me?” etc.

 One of the most important things that you need to take a look at before installing a trampoline of this type is the drainage system of the area where you’re planning to install the trampoline into.

 In addition, a wall has to be put in place around the trampoline.
 This secures the position of the trampoline as dirt or mud will not be able to hold it and make it stable.
-In line with this, having a draining system is a prerequisite.
+In line with this, having a draining system as described above is a prerequisite.